friedrichknuth/ooi_realtime_plotting/README.md

 Open request_current_data.py or request_historic_data.py and modify the inputs

-Run the script from a unix shell
+Run the script from a linux or unix shell

     $ python script.py &